Why IT recovery plans are important – Is it time to reevaluate yours?

 As mentioned, the most prominent of such challenges are cyber-attacks, which grow in number as new IT developments arise.
 New technological advances often carry new risks.

-Similarly, single points of failure are chinks in a company’s security armor that allow even the strongest defenses to be penetrated.
+Similarly, single points of failure in a company’s security armor allow even the strongest defenses to be penetrated.
 A good plan identifies those vulnerabilities and takes steps to eliminate them.
 In addition, an emergency recovery plan clearly delineates procedures and responsibilities so that everyone knows where everything is, what to do in any emergency, and who is responsible for what.
 This way, the entire organization is on the same page throughout the disaster recovery process.

 Some of the most easily overlooked malware entry pathways are created by the small devices and programs that users casually attach to systems, often without the knowledge or approval of IT staff.
 Mobile devices can create endpoints vulnerable to attack, and users may be unaware that their devices are not secure by default.
 As a Forsythe Solutions Group, Inc. article entitled Mobile Device Security in the Workplace: 6 Key Risks & Challenge points out, "With the right (inexpensive) equipment, hackers can gain access to a nearby mobile device in less than 30 seconds and either mirror the device and see everything on it, or install malware that will enable them to siphon data from it at their leisure."